secretstartups/handbook/customer-success/tam/service-ping-faq/index.html.md

 Our documentation shows all usage statistics and content that is sent back to GitLab.
 When we change / update product analytics you can view the exact JSON payload in the administration panel.
 To view the payload: Navigate to the Admin Area > Settings > Metrics and profiling.
 Expand the Usage statistics section.
 Click the Preview payload button.

 ## 6. Our security team will have to sign off first
 You can inspect the data and have your security team review it.
 They can continue to monitor (via ELK stack) that GitLab is not breaking security policy with new releases.
-We invite you to ship this data to an internal ELK stack, and sanitize it before sending to your GitLab Technical Account Manager.
+We invite you to ship this data to an internal ELK stack, and sanitize it before sending to your GitLab Customer Success Manager.
 If we can get your security team to review and approve, we can fully automate this process so you don't have to go to the trouble.

 ## 7. We have network isolation and there is no way for usage to get out of their network
 We respect your organizations' network security policies and restrictions and understand there are situations where it is not feasible or technically possible to submit service ping over the Internet.
 If Service Ping is blocked by a firewall, load balancer, or proxy, you might consider [modifying](https://docs.gitlab.com/ee/user/admin_area/settings/usage_statistics.html#network-configuration) your network configuration to un-block the Service Ping payload from being sent to GitLab.